-It’s the jaw-dropping Crore-plus salary which a job at Google promises you.
-Had Google payed pittances like some other IT company, driver less cars or glasses notwithstanding, nobody would give the Google recruit a passing glance.
+It’s the jaw-dropping crore-plus salary which a job at Google promises you.
+Had Google paid pittances like some other IT company, driverless cars or glasses notwithstanding, nobody would give the Google recruit a passing glance.

 IAS: The IAS is the embodiment of authority and power.
 Easily the most respected civilian job holder in the country.
 Everybody is in awe of the IAS officer.
 Relatives consider you an asset.
 Your acquaintances pester you to get things done.
 You become an instant hit in the Great Indian Wedding Market.
 Even IIT/IIM grads consider appearing for the IAS.

 Ivy League: Indians love foreign degree holders.
 To the average Indian, whether you do it from MIT/Harvard or Hofstra University does not quite matter.
 Most people can’t differentiate one from the other.

 Maybe there’s something boring about having an all Desi profile.
 Maybe that’s why relatives really boast about you and flaunt you to their friends and acquaintances.
 You are an asset on display when you return home after your PG.
 Want to avoid that?
 Here’s an advice.
 Don’t return.
 (Just Kidding)